danieletramontano/Causal-Effect-Identification-in-LiNGAM-Models-with-Latent-Confounders/README.md

 <!-- ABOUT THE PROJECT -->
-# Anonymized Code and Data for '' Causal Effect Identification in LiNGAM Models with Latent Confounders''.
+# Code and Data for '' Causal Effect Identification in LiNGAM Models with Latent Confounders''.

 ## Dependencies
 Recreate environment: